 Burghfield Common Methodist Church hall, Reading Road, RG7 3QA

-A vibrant, "gold award", community wind band that rehearses on Friday evenings from 19:45 to 22:00 in Mortimer Methodist Church Hall, RG7 3TE.
+A "gold award", community wind band that rehearses on Friday evenings from 19:45 to 22:00.
 We have been in Mortimer since September 2013 and continue to look forward to meeting more of the village community.
-If you would like to drop in to listen to a rehearsal please contact us by email first so we know to expect you.

 The Hurst Singers meet in St. John's Hall, Mortimer, on Thursday evenings from 7.30 - 9.30.
 We are a four part choir (SATB) that welcomes new voices.
 We enjoy a varied repertoire of part songs from pop to folk songs, religious music to jazz.